List of Australia Test cricket records: Most career wickets

 A bowler takes the wicket of a batsman when the form of dismissal is bowled, caught, leg before wicket, stumped or hit wicket.
 If the batsman is dismissed by run out, obstructing the field, handling the ball, hitting the ball twice or timed out the bowler does not receive credit.

 Shane Warne held the record for the most Test wickets with 708 until December 2007 when Sri Lankan bowler Muttiah Muralitharan passed Warne's milestone.
 Muralitharan, who continued to play until 2010, finished with 800 wickets to his name.
 James Anderson of England is third with 704 Test wickets to his name, overtaking Australia's Glenn McGrath in September 2018 to become the fast bowler with the most Test wickets.
 India's Anil Kumble is fourth on the list taking 619 wickets.
-Stuart Broad with 566 wickets moved into fifth in September 2022 after becoming the second fast bowler to overtake McGrath's total of 563 wickets.
+Stuart Broad with 604 wickets moved into fifth in September 2022 after becoming the second fast bowler to overtake McGrath's total of 563 wickets.
+Nathan Lyon now sits in sixth with 571 wickets, as of August 2026, eclipsing McGrath's total during the third Test of the 2025–26 Ashes series.